Here we explore the theory and practice of positive parenting to help you decide whether this style – or elements of it – might be right for you.

 Feeling frazzled?
 Angry?
 Stressed?

-It’s common sense that being angry might affect your ability to positively parent in that moment but babies can pick up on other emotions like stress from a young age.
-Your stress makes them stressed too (Engert et al, 2014; Waters et al, 2014; 2017).
-So try to step away for a few deep breaths, or ask family or friends for support if your emotions are building up (NSPCC, 2016).
+It’s common sense that being angry might affect your ability to positively parent in that moment.
+But babies can pick up on other emotions like stress from a young age.
+Your stress and relationship tension makes them stressed too (Engert et al, 2014; Waters et al, 2014, 2017).

 The research is extensive and compelling.
 Favourable outcomes for the child range from social, to emotional, to behavioural, to language, cognition and health benefits (Hartwig et al, 2017).